cinnData/DataSci/[DS-03] HTML data in Python.md

 The structure of a HTML document is made by the tags.
 Every part of the document is opened by a **start tag** (`<tag>`) and closed by an **end tag** (`</tag>`).
 These parts are called **HTML elements**.
 The tags create a tree-like structure in the document, with HTML elements nested within HTML elements.
 The representation of the HTML document as a logical tree is called the **Document Object Model** (DOM).

 *Note*.
-Though we may insert white space between consecutive elements to make the document readable, as in the example below, white space between tags belonging to different elements is ignored by the HTML interpreter.
+Though we may insert white space between consecutive elements to make the document readable, as in the example below, white space between tags that belong to different elements is ignored by the HTML interpreter.

 The tag `<html>` tells the browser that this is a HTML document.
 The `html` element is the whole document.
 It has two **child elements**, `head` and `body`.
 A HTML document is always split in this way.
 In the example, the `head` element has one **child**, while the `body` element has three children, which are **siblings**.